rtmigo/tabular_dart/README.md

 `tabular` converts a Dart list to a Markdown table.

-It is inspired by python's [tabulate](https://pypi.org/project/tabulate/) and [pretty_table](https://pypi.org/project/prettytable/).
+The library is inspired by python's [tabulate](https://pypi.org/project/tabulate/) and [pretty_table](https://pypi.org/project/prettytable/).
 But the Tabular is specifically designed to create tables in the Markdown format that Github understands.